 - Vice Patron of the Maroochydore Surf Life Saving Club and Surf Life Saving Queensland

-Mark was recently awarded the University of Southern Queensland’s 2017 Community Service Alumni of the Year.
+In 2017, Mark was awarded the University of Southern Queensland’s Community Service Alumni of the Year.